Boundary-Aware Uncertainty for Feature Attribution Explainers: EXPERIMENTS

-\section{Experiments}
+GPEC has separate training (Alg. \ref{alg:training}) and inference (Alg. \ref{alg:inference}) stages.
+During training, GPEC constructs the EG kernel matrix by sampling the DB.
+Note that in Eq. \eqref{eq:approximation} we calculate $k_{\textrm{EG}}(m_i, m_j)$ independently of $x$ and $x'$ $\: \forall i,j \in \{1...J\}$.
+Therefore, the EG kernel only needs to be calculated once for a set of DB samples.
+During training and inference, the WEG kernel weights the precalculated EG kernel based on $x,x'$ (Fig \ref{fig:kernel_comparison}C).
+Once the GPEC model is trained, either the variance or confidence interval width of the predictive distribution can be used as the uncertainty estimate.
+The training cost of GPEC is amortized during inference; GP inference generally has time complexity of $\mathcal{O}(N^3)$, which can be reduced to $\mathcal{O}(N^2)$ using BBMM \citep{gpytorch}, and further with variational methods (e.g., \citet{gal_variational_GP}).

+DB sampling and geodesic distance estimation are ongoing areas of research.
+In our implementation, we adapt DeepDIG \citep{karimi2019characterizing} for sampling the DB of neural networks and DBPS \citep{DBPS_decision_boundary} for all other models.
+We utilize ISOMAP \citep{tenenbaumGlobalGeometricFramework2000} for estimating geodesic distances.
+Additional implementation detail is provided in App. \ref{app:implementation_details}.

+\section{EXPERIMENTS}

-We evaluate the uncertainty estimates from GPEC on a variety of datasets and classifiers.
-In section \ref{sec:experiment_uncertainty_visualization} we compare the DB-aware uncertainty and approximation uncertainty components of GPEC.
+We evaluate GPEC on a variety of datasets and classifiers.
+In section \ref{sec:experiment_uncertainty_visualization} we visually compare GPEC uncertainty with competing models.
 Section \ref{sec:experiment_regularizationtest} evaluates how GPEC captures DB complexity.
-Section \ref{sec:experiment_fullfat} evaluates how well GPEC combines sources of uncertainty.
-Due to space constraints we have additional results in the appendix, including sensitivity analysis for GPEC parameters (\ref{app:sensitivity_analysis}), execution time comparison \ref{app:execution_time}, and additional experiments on combining uncertainty (\ref{app:addnl_results_fullfat}).
-All experiments were run on an internal cluster using AMD EPYC 7302 16-Core processors, and all source code will be made public.
+Section \ref{sec:experiment_fullfat} is an ablation test that disentangles the two sources of uncertainty.
+All experiments were run on an internal cluster using AMD EPYC 7302 16-Core processors.
+CIFAR10 results were run on Nvidia A100 GPUs.
+All source code is available at \url{https://github.com/davinhill/GPEC}.